JesusM0/contactLAMP/README.md

 # Contact Hub

-Utilizing the tech stack LAMP, my team and I created a CRUD-based contact manager, with a pokemon theme for fun.
+Utilizing the LAMP tech stack, my team and I created a CRUD-based contact manager, with a pokemon theme for fun.
 We divided the work into different roles.
 My role was that of Database Manager, and API developer.

 ## Original Repo